pytorch-ignite/pytorch-ignite.ai/README.md

 Contents are usually written in markdown files in the `posts` directory or in separate markdown files like [`community.md`](./content/community.md).

 To write How-to-guides or tutorials, make a pull request to [examples repo](https://github.com/pytorch-ignite/examples).
+GitHub bot will update the files in this repo evey 6 hours.

-To write a blog post in jupyter notebook format, use [`generate.py`](./static/examples/generate.py) script to generate a notebook with pre-defined frontmatters.
+To write a blog post in jupyter notebook format, use [`generate.py`](https://github.com/pytorch-ignite/examples/blob/main/generate.py) script in `static/examples` to generate a notebook with pre-defined frontmatters.

-Blog post filenames must be like `year-month-day-title.{md,ipynb}`.
-For examples, see [`2020-09-10-pytorch-ignite.md`](./content/posts/2020-09-10-pytorch-ignite.md).
+**Blog post filenames must be like `year-month-day-title.{md,ipynb}`.
+For examples, see [`2020-09-10-pytorch-ignite.md`](./content/posts/2020-09-10-pytorch-ignite.md).**